pawatsethaput/OpenBank/REST-API-V1.2.md

 Grants the user USER_ID access to the view VIEW_ID at BANK_ID for account ACCOUNT_ID.

 Granting access to a public view will return an error message, as the user already has access.

+Response:

+Header: 201

+Body:

+    {
+        {
+            "id": "A unique identifier used for the view", "short_name": "Team / Auditors...",
+            "description": "e.g. this is the public view of the TESOBE account", "is_public": false
+        }
+    }

 **DELETE /banks/BANK_ID/accounts/ACCOUNT_ID/users/USER_ID/views/VIEW_ID**